How to Get Paid on Instagram: An Influencer’s Success Story

 I initially started out blogging 9 years ago when my daughter was born (before Instagram and Facebook were a thing.)
 It was a way for me to journal out my thoughts and keep in touch with my family.
 As the social media world emerged I really just started sharing my favorite things with my followers, mostly clothes, beauty, and kids items.

-When brands started reaching out to me to work with them about 5 years ago, I realized “Hey I can make an income doing this while staying home with my kids”, so I decided to go for it.
+When brands started reaching out to me to work with them about 5 years ago, I realized “Hey I can make an income doing this while staying home with my kids”, so I decided to go for it and become an influencer.

 What were the biggest struggles you had to overcome when you first started out?